smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 - Correct [LINK token contract](../../link-token-contracts/)
 - [Registry and registrar addresses for your network](#Registry-and-Registrar-Addresses)
-  - LINK address per network can be found [here](../../link-token-contracts/).
 * Ensure your contract has enough [ERC-677 LINK](../../link-token-contracts/) to fund the Upkeep at creation.
 The minimum amount is 5 LINK.

 Tip: Consider fetching the LINK address and Registrar address from the intended Registry at run-time.